troclaux/notes/auth.md

       - Also IoT devices (e.g., smart TVs)
       - APIs
   - Authorization Server
-    - Is responsible for authenticating the resource owner.
+    - Is responsible for authenticating the resource owner
-    - Issues access tokens to the client after the resource owner grants authorization.
+    - Issues access tokens to the client after the resource owner grants authorization
 - tokens
-  - Usually are Json Web Tokens (JWT).
+  - Usually are Json Web Tokens (JWT)
   - Access token
-    - Short lived (can last minutes or hours).
+    - Short lived (can last minutes or hours)
-    - Can scale out.
+    - Can scale out
-    - Can't be revoked.
+    - Can't be revoked
   - Refresh token
-    - Long lived (can last days, months, or years).
+    - Long lived (can last days, months, or years)
-    - Can be revoked.
+    - Can be revoked

 ### authorize endpoint

-- To get consent and authorization from the user.
+- To get consent and authorization from the user
-- Returns an authorization grant that says the user has consented to it.
+- Returns an authorization grant that says the user has consented to it
-- Then authorization is passed to the token endpoint.
+- Then authorization is passed to the token endpoint

 ### token endpoint

-- Processes the grant.
+- Processes the grant
-- Gives the refresh token and access token.
+- Gives the refresh token and access token

 # JWT (JSON Web Tokens)

-Handles authorization and information exchange.
+Handles authorization and information exchange

 ## A JWT looks like